Environmental Planning and Management Program Overview

 Environmental Planning and Management Courses

-Get details about course requirements, prerequisites, focus areas, and electives offered within the program.
+Get details about environmental planning and management course requirements, prerequisites, focus areas, and electives offered within the program.
 All courses are taught by subject-matter experts who are executing the technologies and techniques they teach.
 For exact dates, times, locations, fees, and instructors, please refer to the course schedule published each term.

 Climate Change, Energy, and Environmental Sustainability

 As the world's population increases and technological advances accelerate, demands for natural resources and energy continues to threaten Earth's physical and ecological systems.
-Through this program, you will learn to design and implement solutions to address these challenges.
+Through the environmental planning program, you will learn to design and implement solutions to address these challenges.
 Earn this graduate certificate with just 5 courses.

 Find out when registration opens, classes start, transcript deadlines and more.
 Applications are accepted year-round, so you can apply any time.